Zeppelin LZ 43: Operational history

 It took part in five reconnaissance missions.

 Destruction

-While commanded by Oberleutnant-zur-See Werner Peterson, on 9 August 1915, it took part in a Raid on the United Kingdom with L 10, L 11, and L 13 (L 13 turned back early with engine problems).
+While commanded by Oberleutnant-zur-See Werner Peterson, on 9 August 1915, it took part in a raid on the United Kingdom with L 10, L 11, and L 13 (L 13 turned back early with engine problems).
 The Airship was blown off course and took heavy fire while flying over Dover.
 It dropped 10 bombs, allowing it to rise above the AA fire.
 Of the 10 bombs only four hit land, two struck the parapet of Admiralty Pier, and a third hit its Transport Office.
 The fourth bomb fell under the bows of the trawler Equinox, wounding three.

-L 12 didn't escape bombing Dover with taking damage and starting leaking hydrogen.
+L 12 did not escape bombing Dover without taking damage and starting leaking hydrogen.
 It crashed into the sea a few miles out from Ostend.
 Torpedo boats towed her into harbour but she burst into flames while being hauled out onto the dock.